 - Resources for Borrowers

-All education loans must be repaid.
+All education loans must be repaid even if you experience difficult financial circumstances or do not complete your education.
 Before accepting any loans, you should create a plan to repay them.
-Loans must be repaid even if you experience difficult financial circumstances and/or do not complete your education.

 The federal government provides educational loans under the Federal Direct Loan program.
 Repayment of the Federal Direct Loan begins six months after you graduate or six months after you drop below half-time status.